API Penetration Testing Services

 Third-Party & Partner APIs

 APIs that connect your systems to external partners, vendors, or customers.
-We test integration security, data exposure, authentication delegation, and trust boundary violations.
+We test integration security, data exposure, authentication delegation, replay protection, and trust boundary failures that compromise both sides of the integration.

 Mobile Backend APIs